A Quarter’s Worth of Advocacy

 “Help the mentally retarded!
 Help the mentally retarded!”

-I had just bought my 99 cent grapes, a pounds of hamburger, loaf of bread and was leaving my grocery when I was met by three older men wearing brightly-colored vests and hats with tassels, holding little cans and urging shoppers to “Help the mentally retarded!”
+I had just bought some 99 cent grapes, a pound of hamburger, loaf of bread and a couple other items to make dinner for my family when I was met at the door to the grocery by three older men wearing brightly-colored vests and hats with tassels.
+They were holding little cans and urging shoppers to “Help the mentally retarded!”

 I grabbed my groceries and, not even looking up, hurried to my car.
 As I passed, one man said (in a very superior) voice, “Not all babies are born healthy.”